Pastry Arts

 ECC offers stackable certificates on the pathway to the Pastry Arts AAS degree.

 The first certificate in the series is Baker.
 You will participate in hands-on learning activities for accurate measuring and portioning.
-You will learn how to make a variety of pastries in Baking Fundamentals 1, including muffins, pies, tarts, yeast bread, and custards.
+In Baking Fundamentals 1, you'll learn to make pastries, including muffins, pies, tarts, yeast bread, and custards.
 Baking Fundamentals 2 will introduce you to puff pastry, mousse, cakes, petit fours, and cookies.
-In the yeast bread course, you will work exclusively with yeast doughs and explore various yeast products, including croissants, danish, brioche, and focaccia.
+In the yeast bread course, you'll focus on yeast doughs and explore products like croissants, Danish, brioche, and focaccia.
 You will also learn cooking techniques and be introduced to the hospitality industry.

-The second certificate is Bakery Supervisor.
-Students who have completed the above classes will also participate in hands-on learning in European-style tortes and petit gateaux.
+The Bakery Supervisor certificate includes hands-on learning in European-style tortes and petit gateaux for students who complete prior classes.
 You will be introduced to Bavarians and Charlottes, building on your knowledge of mousse.
 You will learn the skill of tempering chocolate and use that skill to make chocolate bonbons and confections.
-You will also learn the skills to be a supervisor in the hospitality industry and complete a course on keeping food safe, for which you will earn an additional certificate, ServSafe Manager Certification.
+You will gain supervisory skills for the hospitality industry and complete a food safety course.
+This will earn you the ServSafe Manager Certification.

 The Pastry Arts Degree will take you through each of those certificates.
 You will move through a course focusing on Advanced chocolates and bonbons, frozen desserts, entremets, and plated desserts.
-The capstone project for the course is a student showcase called Savour the Semester, where you put all your skills together in a dessert you will be proud of.
-You will also take a course that will prepare you for working in a pastry kitchen called Bakery Operations, where you will produce desserts for the Spartan Terrace Restaurant, Spartan To-Go, and some events.
+The capstone project, Savour the Semester, is a student showcase where you'll combine all your skills into a final dessert.
+It's an opportunity to create a dessert you can be proud of.
+In Bakery Operations, you’ll prepare for pastry kitchen work by producing desserts for Spartan Terrace, Spartan To-Go, and events.
 You will be able to see what you have learned in the production classes put into action in these classes.
 You will learn additional skills in hospitality management.

 There is also a separate certificate: Decorative Pastry.
-This certificate is not tied to the Pastry Arts Degree and is for students interested in cake decorating skills, including buttercream and rolled fondant cake techniques.
-Skills to make cake embellishments such as gum paste, wafer paper flowers, marzipan figurines, and table or buffet centerpieces made from chocolate and sugar.
-This certificate is designed to take your cake-decorating skills to the next level and help prepare you for a career as a cake decorator.
+This certificate focuses on cake decorating skills, including buttercream and fondant techniques, and is separate from the Pastry Arts Degree.
+Learn skills to create cake embellishments like gum paste flowers, marzipan figurines, and chocolate or sugar centerpieces.
+This certificate enhances your cake decorating skills and prepares you for a successful career as a professional cake decorator.

 For more details on the curriculum, Please refer to the ECC Catalog.